 \item Second, we extend the rational Krylov subspace concept to the time domain through an exponential integration (EI) framework, yielding the \textit{EiRaKrylovEM} method.
 This approach constructs a rational Krylov subspace to efficiently approximate the matrix exponential action on the initial stress vector, enabling accurate time-domain simulation of stress evolution with substantially reduced computational cost.
 By strategically selecting shift times aligned with critical phases of stress evolution, \textit{EiRaKrylovEM} achieves significant speedups over conventional time-stepping methods while maintaining high accuracy.

-\item To determine the optimal reduction order and shift parameters for both nucleation and post-void phases, we develop a gradient descent-based optimization algorithm driven by application-specific metrics—namely, nucleation time (determined by critical stress thresholds) and resistance change in voided segments (also stress-dependent).
-This contrasts with existing rational Krylov methods that rely on generic frequency- or time-domain error based on all system dynamics.
+\item To determine the optimal reduction order and shift parameters for both nucleation and post-void phases, we develop a coordinate-descent optimization algorithm driven by application-specific metrics, namely nucleation time (determined by critical stress thresholds) and resistance change in voided segments (also stress-dependent).
+This contrasts with existing rational Krylov methods that rely on generic frequency- or time-domain error metrics defined over all system dynamics.
 By directly optimizing for EM-relevant performance metrics, our approach yields reduced-order models that more accurately capture the critical stress dynamics governing interconnect reliability.

-\item Experimental results on a number of synthesized structures and industry designs (one ARM design and a number of IBM benchmarks) show that the proposed {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} can achieve orders-of-magnitude improvements in both efficiency and accuracy.
-Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation time and resistance change predictions while providing 20--500$\times$ speedup over finite-difference solutions depending on the time steps of simulation.
-In stark contrast, the standard extended Krylov methods require 50+ orders yet still exhibit 10--20\% nucleation time errors, rendering them impractical for EM-aware optimization and stochastic EM analysis.
+\item Experimental results on a set of synthesized structures and industrial benchmarks (one ARM design and several IBM benchmarks) show that the proposed {\it ExtRaKrylovEM} and {\it EiRaKrylovEM} achieve orders-of-magnitude improvements in both efficiency and accuracy.
+Specifically, using only 4--6 reduction orders, our methods deliver sub-0.1\% error in nucleation-time and resistance-change predictions while providing 20--500$\times$ speedup over finite-difference solutions, depending on the number of simulation time steps.
+In stark contrast, standard extended Krylov methods require 50+ orders yet still exhibit 10--20\% nucleation-time errors, rendering them impractical for EM-aware optimization and stochastic EM analysis.

 \end{itemize}